boykin345/food-ai-app/README.md

 D4.
 As an app user, I want to sign in using my email or social media account for quick login access to minimise the time and effort required to use the app regularly. - 2

 D5.
-As an app user, I want the ability to reset my password because over time, it's common for me to forget my password. - 2
+As an app user, I want the ability to reset my password so that I can regain access to my account when I forget my password. - 2

 ---
 Fridge Snapshot